 There are a few reasons why you might need to be evacuated during a trip.
 The most obvious is a medical evacuation.
-If you have an accident or become sick and are required to be hospitalized, evacuation service will help pay for you to travel back to a hospital near your primary residence once you are stable.
+If you have an accident or become sick and require hospitalization, evacuation service will help pay for you to travel to a hospital near your primary residence.
 Evacuation coverage is crucial when you travel outside of the country because they can coordinate your flight arrangements, help with immigration, and make sure that all of the transportation is safe for you in whatever condition you are in.
 Evacuation coverage will cover emergency reunions, where they will fly a family member to you if you need to be in the hospital more than seven days.

 There are also times where you might need to evacuate in case of an emergency (emergency evacuation) or because of the political climate of where you are staying (political evacuation).
 For your safety and the safety of those you are traveling with, in case of dangerous weather, or any other reason where you fear for your safety, emergency evacuation will help pay to get you home early.

 Along with evacuation coverage, you’ll also have repatriation coverage.
-This means that should you die while on vacation, your insurance carrier will help to pay for returning your body home.
+This means that should you die while on vacation, your insurance carrier will help to pay to return your body home.
 While this is something we don’t like to think about, if you are travelling for a while, it’s good to have a plan in place just in case.
-We can never plan for things like this, all we can really do is be prepared.
+We can never plan for things like this, all we can do is be prepared.